-This course begins with a discussion surrounding the methods used to study social psychology.
-Then, we will look at how we view ourselves and others by examining the accuracy of our impressions, institutions, and explanations.
-In part three, we will explore the cultural sources of our attitudes to better recognize the social forces at work upon us.
+This course begins with a discussion surrounding the methods used to study social psychology and is followed by a consideration of how individuals view themselves and others by examining the accuracy of impressions, intuitions, and explanations.
+Part three explores the cultural sources of attitudes to better recognize the social forces impacting individuals.
 Finally, part four focuses on social relations.
-Our discussions will be directed at subjects such as prejudice, aggressions, attraction, altruism, conflict, and peacemaking.
-Prerequisite: PSY 101: ENG 111 or instructor permission.
+Discussions will be directed at subjects such as prejudice, aggression, attraction, altruism, conflict, and peacemaking.
+Prerequisite: PSY 101, ENG 111.